RaviTeja110820/aws/GitOps/Readme.md

 ![GitOps Flow](./images/gitopsflow.jpg)

 ## Jenkins Installation
+To install jenkins switch branch to Jenkins Installation in same repositry or follow this link - https://github.com/RaviTeja110820/aws/tree/Devops-Projects/Jenkins%20Installation

 ## Installing Docer on EC2
 To get Docker running on the AWS AMI you should follow the steps below: